mukisoomar/cdf-workshop/README.md

 ![Druid dashboard](images/druid_dashboard.png)

 ******
-## Collect Clickstream Event Data using MiNiFi and EFM
+## TODO: Collect Clickstream Event Data using MiNiFi and EFM

 Go to NiFi Registry and create a bucket named **demo**